RHS Garden Wisley

-RHS Garden Wisley is a garden run by the Royal Horticultural Society in Wisley, Surrey, south of London.
+RHS Garden Wisley is a garden run by the Royal Horticultural Society in Wisley, Surrey, southwest of London.
 It is one of five gardens run by the society, the others being Harlow Carr, Hyde Hall, Rosemoor, and Bridgewater (which opened on 18 May 2021).
-Wisley is the second most visited paid entry garden in the United Kingdom after the Royal Botanic Gardens, Kew, with 1,232,772 visitors in 2019.
+Wisley is the second most visited paid entry garden in the United Kingdom after the Royal Botanic Gardens, Kew, with 1,104,362 visitors in 2024.
+The gardens are Grade II* listed.

+Location

+The gardens are accessed from Wisley Lane which connects to the A3 just south of Junction 10 on the M25 motorway.
+The River Wey forms the north-western border of the site.